ultimate271/notes/tolkien/ringsofpower.md

 counsel.
 But the Elves fled from him; and three of their rings they saved, and bore them away, and hid them.

+### The power of the three, being subject to the one
 Now these were the Three that had last been made, and they possessed the greatest powers.
 Narya, Nenya, and Vilya, they were named, the Rings of Fire, and of Water, and of Air, set with ruby and adamant and sapphire; and of all the